szulf/dotfiles/README.md

 now with gnu stow

 ## consists of
-- setup script
-- nvim config
+- nvim
 - zsh
-- tmux config
+- tmux
-- alacritty config
+- alacritty
-- dwm, dwmblocks and st config
-- doom emacs config

-## TODO
-- dmenu script to switch audio outputs
-- maybe remap C-BackSpace to C-W in st